MESAHub/mesa-website/05-output.markdown

 [hr-pdf]:/assets/hr_sample.pdf

-Don't worry if your plot has a different style than this, as that is just a functino of your `matplotlibrc` file, which won't be discussed here.
+Don't worry if your plot has a different style than this, as that is just a function of your `matplotlibrc` file, which won't be discussed here.

 ### A Temperature-Density Profile
 To plot a temperature-density profile, the process is very similar: